 The roles of chairman and chief executive officer of the Company are separate and not held by the same individual and the composition of the board ensures a balance of authority precluding any one director from exercising unfettered powers of decision-making.
 The directors are individuals of a high calibre with diverse backgrounds and expertise, facilitating independent judgement and broad deliberations in the decision-making process.
 The board each year evaluates its composition to ensure an appropriate mix of skills and experience.

-The board has a zero tolerance policy on gender discrimination.
 The board's composition is based on the skills and knowledge required to operate within the renewable energy industry in the United States and within the regulatory framework of a public listed company in South Africa.
-Although the board does not have a set target for gender diversity, it is committed to consider the best candidates, irrespective of gender, in the event that further appointments to the board are required.